-So, you are freaking out about the NBCOT exam planning your NBCOT exam prep materials? 😛
+So, you are freaking out about the NBCOT exam planning your prep materials for the NBCOT exam? 😛

 Then you are probably searching questions about the exam, tips for how to prepare, and most importantly – for the best OT/OTA practice exams and questions to study.

-Well, congrats.
-You’ve found some NBCOT exam prep gold here.
-A team of Occupational Therapy professionals got together with professors and students to create this article and downloadable study guide to help you ace the NBCOT on your first go around.
+Well, this guide will help you prep for the NBCOT exam.
+A team of Occupational Therapy professionals got together with professors and students to create this article and downloadable study guide to help you ace the NBCOT exam on your first attempt.